-At our practices in Dallas and Frisco, Texas, our team uses the most advanced hair reduction lasers available today.
-This advanced technology allows Dr. Kenkel to safely and effectively treat all skin types, from the very fair to the deeply pigmented, with laser hair removal in Dallas.
+People from Fort Worth, Arlington, and other nearby cities visit our team for the most advanced hair reduction lasers available today.
+This advanced technology allows them to safely and effectively treat all skin types, from the very fair to the deeply pigmented, with laser hair removal in Dallas and Frisco.
 These lasers are also very effective in treating pseudofolliculitis barbae, a bacterial infection commonly seen in darker hair-bearing skin.

 Dr. Kenkel was a pleasure to deal with.
 He listens to what the patient is wanting and exceeds their expectations.
 He puts the patient at ease by explaining in detail what they can expect before, during and after their procedure.
 He has a dedicated staff that have worked with him for a long time.– Real patient review